jetstream-cloud/js2docs/docs/faq/general-faq.md

 Instructions for using manila on Jetstream2 are here - [Manila - Filesystems-as-a-service - on Jetstream2](https://docs.jetstream-cloud.org/general/manila/)

+Please note, there are different quotas for block storage (volumes) and shares.
+There will be a self-service tool for managing those quotas soon, but for now, if you need to have your Jetstream2 Storage quota adjusted between block and share storage, please [contact us via the Jetstream2 contact form](https://jetstream-cloud.org/contact/index.html){target=_blank} with the amount you wish to move between the storage types.

 ---

 ### Can I set the password for a user on my virtual machine?